-Why added sugar is so hard to detect
+Why added sugar is so hard to spot

 Added sugar isn't only used to make food sweet.
-Manufacturers also add it to improve texture, extend shelf life, boost browning and color, and mask bitterness — especially in "low-fat" or heavily processed products.
+Manufacturers add it to improve texture, extend shelf life, boost browning, and mask bitterness — especially in "low-fat" or heavily processed products.

 The result: added sugar shows up under dozens of names, and it's often split into multiple ingredients so no single "sugar" appears near the top of the list.